nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sun Mar 23 2025)
+### Joke of the day (Mon Mar 24 2025)
 <!-- joke -->
->There is no theory of evolution, just a list of creatures Chuck Norris allows to live.
+>There is endless debate about the existence of the human soul.
+Well it does exist and Chuck Norris finds it delicious.
 <!-- /joke -->

-*Last update: Sun, 23 Mar 2025 00:58:44 GMT*
+*Last update: Mon, 24 Mar 2025 00:56:52 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)